Wente logo

 Sunrise RidgeCampsite, site is number 7 one of the seven originals

-Tan Oak CathedralOriginal Kali-ama Trail Marker from 1977
+Tan Oak CathedralKaliama Trail Marker from 1977, original trail

-Tank Trap Trailtrail from below the dam to upper meadow
+Tank Trap TrailMountain bike trail from below the dam to upper meadow

 The Lodgename for the lodge built by Mark McGuire foundation next to horse corral